Many-body symmetry-protected zero boundary modes of synthetic photo-magnonic crystals: Introduction

-For a theorist in topological physics, it is possible to jump directly to \cref{subsec:topological-crystal:effective-hamiltonian}, and proceed linearly from there.
+We propose two reading paths, depending on the background and interest of the reader.
+An experimentalist already familiar with cavity magnonics can skim through \cref{sec:photo-magnonic-crystals}, and refer to \cref{eq:H0:bosonic} and \cref{fig:schematic:H0} to learn about the photo-magnonic crystal.
+They can then read about topological aspects in \cref{sec:topological-crystal,sec:context-strategy}.
+Instead of reading the entirety of \cref{sec:topological-classification}, we recommend only reading the summary in \cref{subsec:topological-classification-summary}.
+The remainder of the manuscript can be read normally.
+For a theorist working in topological physics, it is possible to jump directly to \cref{subsec:topological-crystal:effective-hamiltonian}, and proceed linearly from there.
 The main objective of the preceding sections is to show that the effective Hamiltonian introduced in \cref{subsec:topological-crystal:effective-hamiltonian} is a very good model for true experiments, and explains why the proposed experimental platform has attractive features for topological physics.